nestedcondition/todo_offline/README.md

 # offline_todo

-A simple to do app, written in vanilla JavaScript that is offline first.
+A simple to do app, written in vanilla JavaScrip.
+Uses appcache and localStorage to work offline.

-# How to run this application?
+## How to run this application?

 1. Download all the files in the css, js and images folders along with index.html and manifest.appcache.